Luck by Chance: Casting

-Zoya Akhtar cast her brother, Farhan Akhtar, in the lead role following a suggestion by director Reema Kagti, after seeing his performance in The Fakir of Venice.
-Zoya explained, "Farhan was the perfect choice because he knows the industry in and out.
-He is smart and bright, and both of us have been working together for years."

-The film’s large ensemble cast presented logistical challenges.
-Zoya noted the difficulty in choosing actors who could convincingly play themselves while fitting seamlessly into the film’s narrative.
-In addition to Farhan, the cast included Konkona Sen Sharma, Rishi Kapoor, Dimple Kapadia, Juhi Chawla, Sanjay Kapoor, Isha Sharvani, Alyy Khan, and Sheeba Chaddha.
-Zoya cast her parents, Javed Akhtar and Shabana Azmi, in cameo appearances.
-Kapadia was chosen to portray a fading film star, with Zoya commenting, "Dimple has played it edgy.
-She's all warm, soft sunshine and then there's a flip and she's hard, cold, steely."

-Sharvani reunited with Hrithik Roshan after appearing together in a television commercial, while Juhi Chawla joined the cast as Minty, the wife of producer Romy Rolly.
+Zoya Akhtar cast her brother Farhan to play the lead role after it was suggested to her by director Reema Kagti.
+She became convinced after seeing Farhan's performance in The Fakir of Venice.
+She said in an interview, "Farhan was the perfect choice for the role in Luck By Chance because he knows the industry in and out.
+He is smart and bright and both of us have been working together for years."
+Problems arose with the huge casting of the film.
+Zoya said, "I had to really think it out when I was deciding on these multiple actors that I wanted in the film.
+It was tough to decide especially because I wanted the right actors who could play themselves and still look believable as part of the film.
+Then there are other good actors like Boman Irani and Saurabh Shukla, who are playing characters in the film".
+Next to be cast were her parents, Javed Akhtar and Shabana Azmi, along with such veteran stars as Rishi Kapoor and Dimple Kapadia.
+Zoya said, "We could have had Shabana (Azmi) as the diva, but I needed a mainstream heroine.
+Only a leading lady would do.
+Dimple has played it edgy.
+She's all warm, soft sunshine and then there's a flip and she's hard, cold, steely".
+Isha Sharvani teams up again with Hrithik Roshan after appearing together in an ad.
+Juhi Chawla joined the cast playing Minty, the wife of producer Rommy Rolly.